 The book consists of two parts: (a) introduction narrating the story of the royal collection followed by the (b) catalogue of the collection.
 The first part is printed on thick coated while the second is printed on thick uncoated paper.
 The catalogue comprises of five sections for Great Britain, British America, British Africa, British Asia, and British Australasia.

-There are 12 colour (depicting stamps and each protected by onionskin paper; printed on one side only) and 16 monochrome plates (depicting albums, housing of the collection, and various album pages; printed on both sides) in the introduction part apart from two photographs of King George V and King George VI as frontispiece.
+There are 12 colour (depicting stamps and each protected by onionskin paper (Figure 6); printed on one side only) and 16 monochrome plates (depicting albums, housing of the collection, and various album pages; printed on both sides) in the introduction part apart from two photographs of King George V and King George VI as frontispiece.
 The catalogue part contains 48 monochrome plates of stamps and covers (Note 1).

 The “dog” moniker

 The superb production values of the book came with its downside of high cost.
 Originally expected to be priced at 20 guineas (£21), the cost of the book went up to 60 guineas (£63) or US$180 when published in 1952.
 This equates to £1,825 in today’s money.
 Clearly beyond most people given that the average weekly wage levels in Britain in the 1950s was just about £7.

 To market the book, a prospectus (containing 12 pp plus one colour and two monochrome plates) was issued.
 Agents were appointed to sell the book inside and outside the UK.
 Further, the publishers were aware of the cost factor and devised instalment plans.
 Robson offered three plans while The British Book Centre in US offered one (though it is curious that they did not give any discount for the full cash order).

 Dog: People use dog to refer to something that they consider unsatisfactory or of poor quality.
 [US, informal, disapproval]